Profitbase/Episode-Docs/articles/flow/flows/actions-and-triggers.md

 There are a few simple rules that apply to how actions and triggers can be used in a Flow:

 -	A Flow can have zero or one trigger.
-In cases where you want to trigger a Flow based on events from multiple systems, use the MultiTrigger.
+In cases where you want to trigger a Flow based on events from multiple systems, use the [Multi-Trigger](../triggers/multi-trigger.md).
 -	A Flow can have any number of actions.
 -	A Flow cannot have multiple entry points.
 An entry point is defined as an action or trigger with no inbound connections.
 If you add multiple entry points, Flow will execute the path with the longest chain of actions.
 All other actions will be ignored.
 -	A trigger does not have parameters, but it can return an output.
 (All triggers except the Schedule trigger have some type of output)